dsync89/mess-curator/README.md

 **Options:**
 - `--input-file <path>`: Specify the input `system_softlist.yml` file.
 (Defaults to configured path)
+- `--platform-key PLATFORM_KEY`: (Optional) Copy ROMs only for a specific platform by its key.
+- `--create-placeholder-zip`: Always create empty placeholder (dummy) zips which is about 22KB instead of copying from the source directory.
+- `--dry-run`: Show what would be copied or created without modifying any files.

+Note:
+- I highly recommend using `--create-placeholder-zip` to create a dummy zip.
+Unlike most emulator that require taking the full ROM path as the input argument, MAME maintain its internal database of rom list and rom path, and the command line parameter only require the system or softlist name.

 ### `table` Command: Display `system_softlist.yml` as Table